-Income Tax Expense-The effective tax rate associated with results from continuing operations was 40.2%, as compared to 47.4% in 2005.
+Income Tax Expense-The effective tax rate associated with results from continuing operations for the first nine months of 2006 was 39.0%, as compared to 43.4% in 2005.
 Our effective tax rate is generally higher than statutory rates because of the effect of certain expenses that are not deductible for tax purposes.
 In addition, adjustments to tax reserves are analyzed and adjusted quarterly as events occur to warrant such changes.
 Adjustments to tax reserves are a component of the effective tax rate.
 The decrease in the effective tax rate is primarily due to an improvement in operating results which dilutes the impact of non-deductible expenses and adjustments to our tax reserves.
-In addition, our state tax rate is lower due to the change in where our income is being earned.
+Furthermore, our state tax rate is lower due to the change in where our income is being earned.

 During 2004, the American Jobs Creation Act of 2004 was signed into law.
-The primary effect of this legislation was to permit us to claim a deduction for 3% of earnings related to certain of our constructionrelated activities beginning in 2005.
+The primary effect of this legislation was to permit us to claim a deduction for 3% of earnings related to certain of our construction-related activities beginning in 2005.
 This deduction modestly decreased our effective tax rate.
-We currently estimate that our effective tax rate for full-year 2006 will be between 41% and 45%.
+We currently estimate that our effective tax rate for full-year 2006 will be between 38% and 41%.